Building a Climbing Wall

 This article is a part of a series titled “The Home Climbing Wall”, designed to guide you through the process of selecting, installing, or building a climbing wall at home.
 Follow the links at the end of this article to continue learning!

-Want an elegant, strong, ready made solution for adults, kids, indoor or outdoor right now?
-Check out our Home Climbing Panels!
+Want an elegant, strong, ready made solution for adults or kids right now?
+Check out Tree Frog Home Climbing Walls!!

 Looking to go a little more DIY?
 Keep on reading!

 This article focuses on building the actual wall, laying out all the climbing wall specific bits of information and know-how that you’ll need to get started.
 We will discuss some of the important, specific things you'll need to know to build a bouldering wall or climbing wall with confidence.
 We will cover the principles of mounting to an existing wall, selecting the proper fasteners for mounting a rock wall to an existing structure, choosing the right materials for the climbing wall itself, how to attach climbing holds to the wall, and finally go over a few options for finishing your climbing wall.

 This is part three of a five-part series on the home climbing wall.
 At the end of this article, you can find links to the rest of the series so you can continue learning.

 Even the simplest home climbing wall designs will require a basic skill set including measuring, cutting, drilling, and installing simple fasteners.
 In today's world, there's no reason to use these tools without understanding proper techniques and safety protocols.
 There are many great resources out there, we recommend building up those skills with some simple projects before you dive into anything too complex.
 From this point forward we are going to assume you have foundational knowledge and skills with the basic tools and techniques of simple carpentry.

 Mounting to an Existing Wall or Ceiling

 What kind of wall do I have?